 Despite this stability, the crisis in Casamance, which has lasted more than 30 years, has caused a large number of mine-related accidents.
 Landmines were widely used in an internal conflict that gripped the agricultural region of Casamance in southern Senegal beginning in 1982.
-This region is still polluted with mines and other unexploded ordnance, which continue to displace and pose a threat to countless civilians across the country.
+The region is still polluted with mines and other unexploded ordnance, which continue to displace and pose a threat to countless civilians across the country.

 - Economic inclusion